Car Dent Repair And Cost

 removing car scratches and dents

-As you might have guessed, there’s a significant price difference between hiring someone with a ton of experience compared with none.
+As you might have guessed, there’s a considerable price difference between hiring someone with a ton of experience compared with none.

-While you can always find someone willing to do just about anything for $50, so too can you find bargain dent work.
+While you can always find someone willing to do just about anything for $50, so too can you find cheap dent work.

-However, due to using cheap paints, below-par equipment, or having no proper location, bottom-tier jobs will likely show upon further inspection.
-What does bad bodywork look like?
+However, due to using cheap paints, substandard equipment, or having no proper location, bottom-tier jobs will likely show upon further inspection.
+What does poor bodywork look like?
 A few signs to look for include the following:

 • Sagging/Running Paint